eignnx/dedupe/README.md

 ---------------------------
-[1] Here is the code used to hash files:
+[1]: Here is the code used to hash files (based on code shown by Raymond Hettinger):
 ```python
 def file_hash(path):
     hasher = hashlib.md5()